 Consistency is key

-But once you have the style preference figured out - you should be able to repurchase that style again and again.
+Once you have your child's style preference figured out - you should be able to repurchase that style again and again.
 It should be consistent every time you purchase.

-Lucky & Me inspects all shipments to ensure that each panty, cami, legging, boxer, and brief is made to spec to ensure that your child is comfy in their clothing all day long.
+Lucky & Me ensures that each panty, cami, legging, boxer, and brief is made to spec to ensure that your child is comfy in their clothing all day long.

 By Liz Smith.
 Liz has worked across the globe for many of the world's best known apparel brands, including Justice, Chico's, Victoria's Secret, and Hanes.
 She has worked closely with dozens of factories in more than 20 countries to ensure that production is of the highest standard.
 Liz has managed all aspects of garment production, from design through fabric development to sewing and merchandising - so she knows what it takes to make high-quality apparel.
 Liz is thrilled to share her knowledge about clothes to help discerning customers choose the finest products.